 Reserves and resources

-The Oil and Gas Authority’s (OGA) ‘UK Oil and Gas: Reserves and Resources’ report published in September 2020, shows that overall remaining recoverable reserves and resources range from 10 to 20 billion barrels plus of oil equivalent, as at the end of 2019.
+The Oil and Gas Authority’s (OGA) 'UK Oil and Gas: Reserves and Resources’ report published in September 2021 shows that the UK’s petroleum reserves remain at a significant level.

 The findings of the report include:

 - The UK’s petroleum reserves remain at a significant level.
-The OGA’s estimate for proven and probable (2P) UK reserves as at end 2019 is 5.2 billion boe, slightly lower than as at end 2018 despite reserve additions.
-On the basis of current production projections, this could sustain production from the UKCS for another 20 years or more.
+The OGA’s estimate for proven and probable (2P) UK reserves as at end 2020 is 4.4 billion boe, 0.8bn boe lower than as at end 2019.
+On the basis of current production projections , this could sustain production from the UKCS to 2030

-- The UK’s contingent resource level is significant with a central estimate of discovered undeveloped resources of 7.4 billion boe.
-Much of this resource is in mature developed areas and under consideration for development.
-The maturation of contingent resources presents a significant opportunity for the continued development of the UK’s petroleum resources.
-This will require substantial investment in both new field developments and incremental projects.
+- The UK’s contingent resource level is significant with a central estimate of discovered undeveloped resources of 6.8 billion boe.
+Much of this resource is in mature developed areas.

 - In aggregate, UKCS petroleum reserves and discovered resources are both approximately 70% oil and 30% gas, when expressed in oil equivalent terms.

-- The mean prospective resources in mapped leads and prospects are estimated as 4.1 billion boe.
+- The mean prospective resources in mapped leads and prospects are estimated as 3.7 billion boe.
 This is supplemented by an additional mean prospective resource of 11.2 billion boe estimated to reside in plays outside of mapped leads and prospects.
-These estimates when expressed in boe terms are unchanged since the end 2018 estimates.